Ensure you receive what you’ve paid for and accurately track all material movements

 Accurate inventory accounting regardless of conditions

 Accurately measure material deliveries regardless of the weather – don’t pay for water content.
 Loadscan’s insightful data will show you exactly how many cubic metres/yards have been delivered or shipped off site every hour, day or week and you’ll be able to monitor truck cycle time, staff performance, and loader operations.

-How much money do you lose in under-supply of construction aggregates buying by weight or bucket count?
-How do you monitor volumes of excavated materials removed from site and pay dumping fees?
-The LVS system has been proven to pay for itself very quickly by modifying supplier or dump operator behavior when loads are being monitored, even in cases where LVS measurements are not used for billing.
+The LVS system has been proven to pay for itself very quickly by modifying supplier or dump operator behaviour when loads are being monitored (even in cases where LVS measurements are not used for billing).
 Low running costs, full automation, low maintenance requirements and portability make the LVS system a very attractive solution.

-Accurate up-to-the-minute cubic volume reporting of materials carted on, off and around site.
-Historical period reporting for invoicing, site survey reconciliation, performance analysis etc. On-site or off-site remote access to measurement data.
+See accurate up-to-the-minute cubic volume reporting of materials carted on, off and around site.
+You’ll easily access historical period reporting for invoicing, site survey reconciliation, performance analysis, etc. And you can access your measurement data onsite or with off-site remote access.